 It is difficult to set “clear and strict” limits to this, but what is certain is that we will probably no longer have short trips to somewhere and even less if the destination is far away.
 Then, I want to tell you that the distance is all relative.
-We returned from Chiang Mai in March 2017 and since then, we have not left the European continent… However, we have made countless absolutely magnificent trips and it is funny because it is by writing this article that I have kind of “realized” that we had not left the continent for almost 3 years.
-A choice that was not really conscious, but rather naturally imposed itself because it was in line with our current definition of travelling.
+We came back from Chiang Mai in March 2017 and since then, we have not left the European continent… However, we have made countless absolutely magnificent trips and it is funny because it is by writing this article that I have kind of “realized” that we had not left the continent for almost 3 years.
+A choice that was not really conscious, but rather naturally imposed itself because it was in line with our current definition of traveling.

 Back to Tenerife, the happiness of being back